ncl-icb-analytics/dc_procedures/README.md

 ### [2.0] - 18/08/2023

-- Initial version of the daycase_rates script that uses the procedure lookup table and Faster SUS.
+- Initial version of the daycase_rates script that uses the procedure lookup table and Faster SUS
-- Initial version of the procedure_table code to generate the Data_Lab_NCL.dbp.apc_daycase_procedures table.
+- Initial version of the procedure_table code to generate the Data_Lab_NCL.dbp.apc_daycase_procedures table
 - Added lookup sql scripts to show basic usage of the procedure lookup table
 - Added cg_gen script to generate formatted arrays of codegroups from the GIRFT pdf definitions

 ### [2.1] - 21/08/2023

 - Added columns to implement the exclusion flags (WIP, current chemo and radiography procedures)

+### [2.2] - 31/08/2023

+- Added Exclusion procedures based on historic ad-hoc request

+### [2.3] - 01/09/2023

+- Aggregated main Day Case Rates SQL script for performance
+- Commented out exclusion code for performance until requested

+### [2.4] - 04/09/2023

+- Added columns to process Elective activity and LOS 0-1 activity for DAX measures

 ## Design